xiangshen-dk/workshop-building-secure-apis/docs/static-site.md

 You can also go to the [**CloudFront**](https://console.aws.amazon.com/cloudfront/home?# "AWS CloudFront") console to view the deployment status of your distribution and find the **DomainName**, which has the format __{random-string}.cloudfront.net__ as showing in the response above.

 !!! danger "It takes about 14 ~ 15 minutes to create the CloudFront distribution.
-While you are waiting, you can work on the step below and move on to the next module.
-We will come back to the distribution in the next module."
+While you are waiting, you can work on the step below."

 ### Add the CloudFront callback URL to Cognito